Stage posté par National Women's Law Center

 Publié le : 3 déc.
 2012

-Please submit a cover letter describing your interest in the position, when you are available to intern, and how many hours per week you can intern.
-A full application includes a cover letter, resume, transcript, a 5-10 page writing sample, and current contact information for three references.
+Please submit a cover letter describing your qualifications and area(s) of interest, resume, and three supervisory or academic references.
+The application deadline is December 10, 2012.
 Electronic submissions are preferred.
-Please submit your complete application to email@example.com include the position title in the subject line.
+Please send materials firstname.lastname@example.org include the position title in the subject line.
 Hard copies may be addressed to: Human Resources, National Women's Law Center, 11 Dupont Circle, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
 Applications accepted until position is filled.
 No calls please.
 EOE.